 Once you have chosen how you will cook your food, you will need to decide what appliances and gear you will need to take with you.
-Set of wrought iron campfire cooking equipment.
-This should be simple, as your chosen recipe should tell you what equipment you need.
+The set of wrought iron campfire cooking equipment should be simple, as your chosen recipe should tell you what equipment you need.

 A Billie (as they are called in Australia and New Zealand) is one of the most versatile pieces of cooking equipment that you can have.
 Billie cans are compact, lightweight aluminum pots that have a handle and a lid and are designed to sit directly over a campfire or on a camp stove.
 They are perfect for boiling liquids (i.e. for sterilizing water) and cooking stews and soups.
 Their lightweight makes them great for hikers making simple meals on the go.